FreeJavaBootcamp/workshops/README.md

 ### 4. Install IJava

-Finally install IJava by following the steps in [this documentation](https://github.com/SpencerPark/IJava#installing)
+Finally, install IJava by following the steps in [this documentation](https://github.com/SpencerPark/IJava#installing)

 ## Running